 How to Fix a Frozen Air Conditioner

-Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, having a bowl of popcorn and watching Netflix, when suddenly he/she hears terrible sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's gradually forming on the dining room floor.
-Suddenly: Anxiety, stress, and that sinking feeling.
+Summer’s coming (believe it or not) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching a movie, when they notice that awful sound; drip… drip… drip.
+They glance over to see the cat licking at a puddle that’s steadily forming on the kitchen floor.
+Just like that, the mood changes: Worry, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
-Nope – it's the air conditioner of all things.
-This can happen anywhere, from San Antonio to Thailand, regardless of weather.
+Nope – the central air conditioner is frozen solid.
+This can occur anywhere, from Philadelphia to Thailand, regardless of summer heat.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your San Antonio area home.
-The two main reasons why the evaporator coil may freeze:
+The part of the air conditioner that actually freezes is known as the evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Philadelphia area home.
+There are two primary reasons the evaporator coil may freeze:

-Either way, the ending effect is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the ending effect is that the air conditioner’s evaporator coil cannot operate to properly disperse the heat, and consequently ‘overcools’ itself.
+The result of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

-1. Turn the system completely off at the thermostat, and do not just move up the temperature on the thermostat.
-Ensure the A/C system is completely OFF.
+• Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+It is important that the A/C system is completely OFF.

-2. Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or curtains.
+• Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler’s filter as well as any return air filters.
+Open all the registers completely and ensure that they are not obstructed by furniture or drapery.

-3. Call Aramendia Plumbing, Heating and Air.
-The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+• Call Stallion Heating and Air Conditioning.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can turn into a pricey repair.
-When your AC ices over it can lead to a totaled compressor.
-Replacing your compressor can cost as much as a downpayment on a high efficiency model.
-Actually, many homeowners are forced to pick between installing a new system vs repairing the damaged model.
-If you follow the steps above and quickly call a ACE-certified technician, you stand a better chance of getting a less expensive job.
+This can lead to a pricey repair.
+When your air conditioner ices over it can lead to a compressor replacement.
+Replacing your compressor could cost as much as a downpayment on a new system.
+In fact, many homeowners are forced to choose between installing a new system or repairing the damaged one.
+If you move fast, follow the instructions, and call a ACE-certified technician, you stand a better chance of having a less expensive repair.

 Your technician will advise you of the exact cause and how to avoid the issue from repeating in the future.
 If a leak is present (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.